-- 21.12 Distribution of completion report. - 22.
+- 21.8 Staffing, including the use of independent experts. - 21.9 What each staff member is expected to do. - 21.10 Milestones and milestone dates. - 21.11 Procedures for managing the study/project. - 21.12 Distribution of completion report. - 22.
 One of the simplest but effective ways to present the project plan information is via a Gantt chart or similar format for simple studies/projects.
 More complex studies/projects are more suitably handled by computerised, project management software. - 23.
 There are no set headings or styling for a project plan, but the main headings should include the following, where relevant: